Chapter 7 : I like my life.

 “What?
 Ava, I have no idea what you’re - oh.
 Oh.
 No, no, no, absolutely not - this has bad idea written all over it -”

 “You - you - stop!”
 Louis chokes out as he springs off the bed and points at me accusingly.
-“This is why I wanted you on the couch.
+“This is why I wanted you on the sofa.
 And tell me, in what universe is this possibly a good idea?
 Huh?
 None, Ava!
 There is no parallel reality in which anything good could ever come of this -”

 “Oh, that’s a laugh coming from you,” I shoot back, rolling my eyes.